amadeus4dev/developer-guides/docs/test-data.md

 # Free test data collection of Self-Service APIs

-Amadeus for Developers offers a `test environment` with free with limited data.
+Amadeus for Developers offers a `test environment` with free limited data.
 This allows developers to build and test their applications before deploying them to production.
 To access real-time data, you will need to move to the [production environment](https://amadeus4dev.github.io/developer-guides/API-Keys/moving-to-production/){:target="\_blank"}.

 !!! warning
     It is important to note that the test environment protects our customers and data and it's exclusively intended for development purposes.